OWASP/wstg/document/4-Web_Application_Security_Testing/08-Testing_for_Error_Handling/01-Testing_For_Improper_Error_Handling.md

 Most applications present them with error codes (and these codes can be understood from documentation), and they are shown usually as exceptions.

+Improper error handling can allow attackers to:

+- Understand the APIs being used internally.
+- Map the various services integrating with each other.
+- Gather the versions and types of applications being used.
+- DoS the system by forcing the system into a deadlock or an unhandled exception that sends a panic signal to the engine running it.
+- Controls bypass where a certain exception is not restricted by the logic set around the happy path.

 ## Test Objectives

 - Identify existent error codes.